What is near-infrared light?

 The most popular uses for near-infrared sauna therapy…

 - Topical skin therapy.
 Because near-infrared doesn’t penetrate deep into the body, the vast majority of its energy and healing properties apply directly to the skin.
-This can help improve healing to surface level injuries like cuts, bruises, and scarring, while also promoting skin cell health.
+This can help improve the healing of surface-level injuries like cuts, bruises, and scarring, while also promoting skin cell health.

 - Near-infrared light has gained increased attention for its ability to activate anti-inflammatory processes.
 This is thanks to it being able to increase blood flow to inflamed areas and stimulate the mitochondria of cells, producing more anti-inflammatories and other disease-fighting antioxidants.